 64. Wooden shoes is one of the most famous things about The Netherlands and have been worn for around 700 years by farmers, fishermen, factory workers, craftsmen and others to protect their feet against injuries and to keep them dry.

-65. Barely anyone in The Netherlands is lactose intolerant: only 1 percent of the population is.
+65. Barely anyone in The Netherlands is lactose intolerant: only around 2 percent of the population is.

 66. The Netherlands is a founding member of the European Union, and the Euro.
 The Euro has been the currency in The Netherlands since the 1st of January 2002, before that the Guilders, or Gulden, were the Dutch currency.

-67. Home birth is very popular in The Netherlands, more than 30 percent of the children are born at home (and I am one of them!).
+67. Home birth is very popular in The Netherlands, although the percentage is declining.
+From more than 30 percent of the children born at home (and I am one of them!) in the 1990s to around 13% in 2016.

 68. While weed is tolerated in The Netherlands (not legal!), Dutch people rarely smoke weed.
 In fact, only 1,5 percent of Dutch people use it on a daily or regular basis.

-69. Prostitutes in The Netherlands have to be at least 18 years old to be able to work.
+69. Sex workers in The Netherlands have to be at least 18 years old to be able to work.

-71. There are around 300 Dutch castles left in The Netherlands.
+71. There were around 1300 Dutch castles in The Netherlands and there are several hundreds left.
 The biggest Dutch castle in The Netherlands is Castle De Haar.

 72. The highest church tower in The Netherlands is the Dom tower in the city of Utrecht and is 112 metres and 32 centimetres high.
 The Dom tower was built more than 600 years ago, construction started in 1321 and finished in 1382.
 The tower has 318 steps.